 Pop Social Enterprise LLC is a hybrid between non-profit and for-profit, operating as a social enterprise that has specific "social" objectives.
-Our company balances activities that provide revenue generating profits with social missions that support impoverished families and children through economic security, education, and social justice.
+Our company generates revenues and profits from business activities while helping nonprofit missions.

-The mission of POP Social Enterprise is “impact investing for social good,” which serves to bridge the funding gap through CSR, CRA mandates, and other philanthropic support by working in partnership with private and public organizations to help nonprofits grow their general operating capacity and deliver exemplary services to families and children in need.
+POP Social Enterprise's mission is “impact investing for social good,” which serves to bridge the funding gap for nonprofits through CSR mandate, sponsorship, and other philanthropic support.
+We work in partnership with for-profit companies, foundations, and government organizations to help nonprofits promote their mission and grow their general operating capacity.

 POP Social Enterprise was established to continue the mission of ParentJobNet by working in partnership with private and public companies to strengthen the day-to-day operations of nonprofits that are serving impoverished families and children.